 Submissions were made to the judge about how much time had lapsed from the offending for which the client was placed on the order.
-Jack focused in on the positive aspects of the client’s participation with the order.
-By thorough investigation, Jack discovered prolonged periods of compliance especially when his client had structures in place like housing and family support.
+We focused in on the positive aspects of the client’s participation with the order.
+By thorough investigation, we discovered prolonged periods of compliance especially when his client had structures in place like housing and family support.

 - The accused was subject to a Community Corrections Order;

 - The accused had no reasonable excuse for contravening the order.

 DISCLAIMER: This is a real case study of an actual case from our files.
 Details pertaining to the client have been changed to protect their privacy.
 The sentence imposed and the charge have not been altered.
 These case studies are published to demonstrate real outcomes and give an indication of possible tariffs in Court.
 We do not guarantee a similar case on these charges will get the same result.
 Please note that we post results at our discretion, therefore while many case studies are average results, others are notable for their exceptional outcomes.
 PUBLISHED 17/09/2019